ahmedmoselhi/PSBBN-Definitive-English-Patch/README.md

 ### Notes:
 - PSBBN requires a Fat PS2 console with expansion bay and an official Sony Network Adapter
 - I would highly recommend using a **Kaico IDE to SATA Upgrade Kit** and a SATA SSD such as the **Kingston A400 960G**.
 The improved random access speed over a HDD really makes a big difference to the responsiveness of the PSBBN interface.
-- If you are installing from a Linux live USB, you must edit `/etc/apt/sources.list` to remove the line starting with `deb cdrom` before running `01-Setup.sh`.
 - Delete any existing OPL config files you may have from your memory cards
 - Remove any attached BDM (USB, iLink, MX4ISO) devices from your PS2 console before launching games from the Game Channel
 - Games in the Game Channel listed as "Coming soon..." will launch OPL if selected